umetzu/AppleScripts/README.md

   iTunes | Show lyrics | ⇧⌘L (_cmd+shift+l_)

 # Messages
-Some new scripts and some updated apple scripts for Messages.app For some reason apple never updated the scripts included in macOS.
+New scripts and some updated for Messages.app.
+Apple didn't update the scripts included in macOS.

 #### Installation
 - Move/Replace scripts to `~/Library/Application Scripts/com.apple.iChat/`